 Yes, an undergraduate student in an approved CS program can take a CMPT grad course for unit.
 You will need to fill out a CS appeal form stating why you wish to take a graduate course and how this course fits into your program plan.
 You will also need to obtain permission of the grad course instructor.
-Print out a copy of your unofficial advising transcript (available from the SIS) and attach it to the completed Appeal form.
-Return this package to the CS main office at the Burnaby campus ASB 9971, or at the Surrey campus room 4100, Galleria level 4.
+Please submit an online CS Appeal Form.

 You may also be interested in our new dual admission program for graduate studies in Computing Science.
 This program allows you to be admitted to the Computing Science program directly from high school or college and have an assured pathway into our Master’s in computing science as well.

 Upper Division CMPT courses are reserved for students who have been admitted to an approved CMPT program.
 These restrictions remain in place for the first 4 weeks of enrollment after which U/D classes open up to non-computing students who meet the course prerequisites.